Hallandale Beach continues phased reopening efforts

 Florida Emergency Order requires all persons in Hallandale Beach to continue to limit their personal interactions outside home.
 Seniors and individuals with a significant underlying medical condition are strongly encouraged to stay at home and take all measures to limit the risk of exposure.

-Gatherings of groups of people larger than ten (10) remain prohibited where social distancing cannot be maintained.
+Gatherings of groups of people larger than ten (10) remain prohibited in establishments and outside where social distancing cannot be maintained.
 Any large gatherings should be reported to our non-emergency Police dispatch at (954) 764-HELP (4357).
 The City’s noise ordinance remains in effect.

 Residents must continue to follow CDC guidelines for physical distancing keeping space between yourself and other people outside your home.
 To practice physical distancing; stay at least 6 feet from other people, do not gather in groups, and stay out of crowded places an avoid mass gatherings.